Writing a Dentist Resume (With Examples & Templates)

 Some examples might include manual dexterity from a craft hobby or leadership ability from coaching a football team.

-Some examples of what you might include are memberships and affiliations, research experience, publications or awards.
+Some examples of what you might include on your resume as a dentist are memberships and affiliations, research experience, publications or awards.

 Any extra sections you include will make your resume unique.